-Plaza de Oriente is another landmark, but there is not much to do except pass through it.
+Plaza de Oriente is another landmark, but there’s little to do except pass through it.
 Designed in 1844 by Narciso Pascual y Colomer, It features a large monument surrounded by raised stone garden beds and ledges.
 It also provides another great view of the Palace and the Teatro Real (“Royal Theatre”).

 The opera house was built in 1818 by King Ferdinand VII and still hosts operatic performances more than 200 years later.
 Major productions are held throughout the year.
 They also offer guided tours.

 The tours are offered throughout the day and typically last about 50 to 90 minutes, depending on whether you take the art tour or the technical tour.
-You get to check out the rehearsal rooms, step on the stage, and view the Royal Box.
+You can check out the rehearsal rooms, step on the stage, and view the Royal Box.

 Once you leave the opera house, start walking south.
-Your destination is San Miguel Market, and it’s located just on the other side of Calle Mayor.
+Your destination is San Miguel Market (Mercado San Miguel), located just on the other side of Calle Mayor.
 It’s a large covered market that mostly serves tapas.